pengd/pengd.github.io/_pages/about.md

 We have open-sourced our latest MoE code LLM, Ling-Coder-Lite, available on [GitHub](https://github.com/codefuse-ai/Ling-Coder-Lite) and [HuggingFace](https://huggingface.co/inclusionAI/Ling-Coder-lite).
 This model is based on the Ant Ling-MoE architecture.
 Additionally, the [technical report](https://arxiv.org/abs/2503.17793), [SFT dataset](https://huggingface.co/datasets/inclusionAI/Ling-Coder-SFT) and [DPO dataset](https://huggingface.co/datasets/inclusionAI/Ling-Coder-DPO) are also openly accessible.

+Additionally, we have open-sourced OpenDeRisk, an AI-native risk intelligence system that enables your application to become a 24/7 risk-aware manager, delivering continuous and comprehensive protection.
+Check it out on [GitHub](https://github.com/derisk-ai/OpenDerisk).

 Research Interests